 Work with the people who will be your internal and external users and keep them involved.
-While we recognise the potential shortcomings of decision-making by committee, it is certainly important to involve your most significant stakeholders in discussions about design and development of the new system.
+While we recognise the potential shortcomings of decision-making by committee, it is certainly important to involve your most significant stakeholders in discussions about the design and development of the new system.
 After all, they have the day-to-day knowledge of what’s needed – and well-informed opinion will always make a positive contribution to system configuration and usability.

 2. User Experience (UX)

 Quality of user experience (UX) has become ever more significant as digital asset management has evolved from a niche area of business activity to an all-embracing corporate facility.
-The old order of specialist staff exclusively managing the company’s digital assets are done for; these days large numbers of user should be and probably will be, regularly dipping in and out of the digital asset management system – and they are right to expect an easy experience.
+The old order of specialist staff exclusively managing the company’s digital assets are done for; these days large numbers of users should be and probably will be, regularly dipping in and out of the digital asset management system – and they are right to expect an easy experience.